 The Coopersville Campus collects food and personal care items for our local ministry partner, Coopersville Cares.

 The Feeding America Mobile Food Truck is the first or second Friday of every month at the Spring Lake Campus.
 Doors open at 5 p.m. for a free pizza dinner followed by grocery distribution.
 The food that is provided is different every month, and varies from fresh produce, baked goods, to dairy products and more.
 The food is available for anyone in the community who is in need.
 There is no pre-registration required.
-For more information contact , sign up here to serve.
+For more information contact .

 One child.
 One hour.
 One time a week.
 Kids Hope USA facilitates relationships between loving, caring adults who ares matched with children that teachers have identified as being at-risk academically or socially.
 Our Spring Lake campus partners with Jeffers Elementary School and our Coopersville campus partners with the Coopersville elementary schools.
 When kids feel loved and valued, they are better able to learn, grow and succeed.
 And what better way to make a difference right here in our own community?
-If you would like more information about becoming a Kids Hope USA mentor, sign up on our serving page.
+If you would like more information about becoming a Kids Hope USA mentor, email our Kids Hope Director, Tricia Davis, at

 We periodically welcome a refugee family through our partnership with Bethany Christian Services/PARA (Programs Assisting Refugee Acculturation).
 As a co-sponsor we help the family settle in to their new culture here in the Tri-Cities.
 You can imagine the overwhelming sense of change and insecurity that comes from resettling as a refugee.
 We share radical love in practical ways through our relationships with these families.
 If you are interested in serving with our refugee ministry, please visit our serving page.

 Many families in Ottawa County benefit from free or reduced lunch during the school day but struggle to put food on the table over the weekend.
 Hand2Hand is a food backpack program in West Michigan that offers healthy resources for children on the weekends and is a partnership with churches and local schools.
-We partner with Jeffers Elementary School in Spring Lake and West Michigan Academy for Arts and Academics.
-We anticipate packing and delivering 80+ backpacks each week.
+We partner with Jeffers Elementary School in Spring Lake.
+We anticipate packing and delivering 50+ backpacks each week.
 For more information, contact , or visit our serving page to sign up to volunteer.

 Most needed items: quart size ziploc bags, large cans of chicken, small jars of peanut butter, large cans of spaghetti sauce (no glass jars), pudding cups, fruit cups, individual oatmeal packets, granola bars, canned veggies, and mac & cheese.